What do you do if you find a mistake on your credit report?

 Now, if your dispute is not successful, and the error remains on your report, you can request that you be allowed to add a remark on your credit report, explaining your side of the story.
 Even if negative items are true, you can still make things better.
 If the entry refers to an unpaid debt, pay it off if you can, or contact the creditor to discuss payment options.

-If there has been a dispute, let’s say, and you could add a note to your credit report explaining your side of the story.
-And most bad entries will eventually fall off of your report, giving you the chance to demonstrate your new, improved financial habits.
+Most bad entries will eventually fall off of your report after 7 years, giving you the chance to demonstrate your new, improved financial habits.
 So, since you’re entitled to a free copy of your credit report every year, it’s a good idea to check it and make sure it’s accurate.
 Head to www.annualcreditreport.com to get yours.

 The material provided on this website is for informational use only and is not intended for financial or investment advice.
 Bank of America and/or its partners assume no liability for any loss or damage resulting from one's reliance on the material provided.
 Please also note that such material is not updated regularly and that some of the information may not therefore be current.
 Consult with your own financial professional when making decisions regarding your financial or investment management.